MangoeLeafer/My-Manual-Arch-Linux/README.md

 $ sudo systemctl start clamav-clamonacc.service
 ```

-First command runs the main ClamAV daemon, and the second one is for real-time on access protection.
+First command enables the main ClamAV daemon, and the second one is for real-time on access protection.
 To check the logs for any scanned malware, run the command below (there should be nothing).

 ```
 $ tail /var/log/clamav/clamonacc.log